mk3008/CarbunqleX/README.md

 ## 📖 Documentation

+The complete code for the sample used here can be found at [Sample.csproj](https://github.com/mk3008/CarbunqleX/tree/91c752ba382df24238451bad0416bfd4f80bbf82/demo/Sample)

 ### **1. Parsing a SQL Query**

 Let's start by parsing a simple SQL query into an AST using `QueryAstParser.Parse`.
 We will then convert it back to SQL with `ToSql` and inspect its structure using `ToTreeString`.